aikkai/Task_Unis/README.md

 ```
 docker exec -it <containerID> mariadb -p
 ```
-You may see additional information by utilizing queries in the database:
+You may see additional information by utilizing queries after entering the database:
 ```
 use Universities;
 ```